The Cave (2005 film): Plot

-Jack and Top decide to follow the river together along the line left by Strode.
-Jack is seized by one of the creatures that attacked Strode, but is able to fight it off.
-When the men make it back to the team, Jack has three deep cuts on his back, as well as a huge claw he severed from the creature.

-Kathryn looks at cells from the claw under a microscope and notices a mutation within them.
-She realizes the mutations indicate the presence of a parasite.
-Nicolai discovers the same parasite in all of the lifeforms they find.
-The known cave species all originated above ground, she explains, but have adapted over generations to life underground.
+With no way out and a rescue team not scheduled to retrieve them for 12 days, Jack and Top follow the river together along the line left by Strode.
+Jack is then seized and scratched by one of the creatures that attacked Strode but severs its claw.
+Kathryn studies its cells and notices a parasitic mutation, which Nicolai has discovered in all of the cave's lifeforms.
+She explains that all known cave species originated above ground but have adapted over generations to life underground.
 Kathryn theorizes this new parasite originated in the cave environment and has never been exposed to the outside world.

-The team stumble across the equipment and remains of previous explorers and also find a femur bone with large teeth marks, unaware they are themselves being stalked by the creatures.
-The team is obliged to descend through a series of rapids.
-Tyler sees Nicolai hanging on to the side of the cave, his leg badly injured, but is sucked down into the current, before he can help.
+The team eventually stumble across the equipment and remains of previous explorers, while continuing to descend through a series of rapids.
+Tyler sees Nicolai hanging onto the side of the cave, but he is sucked down into the current before he can help.
 As everyone starts to surface, they hear Nicolai screaming.
-Jack volunteers to retrieve him and swims over, but as he approaches, Nicolai is dragged underwater by one of the creatures.
-Jack lights a flare and swims deep below the surface, where he can see the creature pulling Nicolai to his death.
-However, Jack clearly sees tattooed letters on the creature's hands, proving the mutants were once human.
+Jack tries to save him, but he is dragged underwater.
+He swims deeper and watches the creature pulling Nicolai to his death, noticing tattooed letters on the creature's hands.
+As he regroups with the team, Jack's body begins changing as the scratches he received have infected him with the parasite.
+While climbing back up the cave wall to escape, Charlie is attacked and killed by a winged creature.